-WBPSC 2019 Clerk Part 1 examination admit card to be released today at pscwbapplication.in
+WBPSC 2019 Clerk Part 1 exam admit card released at pscwbapplication.in; check for direct link

 The Commission will be conducting the Clerkship Part I examination on January 25th, 2020 at different venues in Kolkata and outlying centres.

-West Bengal Public Service Commission (WBPSC) will release the admit card for the 2019 Clerkship Part 1 examination today, January 10th, 2020.
-Candidates who have applied to participate in the examination can download the admit card from the official website once it is released, pscwbapplication.in.
+West Bengal Public Service Commission (WBPSC) has released the admit card for the 2019 Clerkship Part 1 examination today, January 10th, 2020.
+Candidates who have applied to participate in the examination can download the admit card from the official website, pscwbapplication.in.

 The WBPSC will conduct the Part I examination at different venues in Kolkata and outlying centres on the 25th January, 2020 (Saturday) in two sessions from 10:00 a.m. to 11:30 a.m.
 (Forenoon Session)& 2:00 p.m. to 3:30 p.m.
 (Afternoon Session).